• Skip to primary navigation

 Ingredients

-8 quality sausages
+8 quality sausages or your favourites

 4 medium eggs

-300 mls milk
+300 mls milk - semi skimmed is best

 5 grams sea salt or 3 grams table salt

-4 tbsp olive oil or similar oil
+4 tbsp vegetable or similar

 Onion Gravy